acnn-team/acnn-team.github.io/getting-started/installation.md

 $ acnn
 ```

-The output menu will tell you how to use acnn for simulations.
-Also attempt to create an input control file.
+The output menu will provide instructions on how to use ACNN for simulations.
+Additionally, try creating an input control file.

-> **Note:** It is strongly recommended that `g++` version 9 and above are used to build the AIRSS
+> **Note:** It is strongly recommended to use `g++` version 9 or higher to build ACNN and utilities.
-utilities.
 Other compiler families (such as `ifort`) are not supported.